 All genders are welcome at Take Back the Night York Region!

 As a committee, we realize that overcoming gender-based violence cannot happen if we do not include everyone in the process.
-It is not a just a women’s or gender non-conforming people’s issue.
-This is a community issue, a human rights issue!
-For us as a society to move past this, everyone needs to be involved to heal.
+This is not just a women’s or gender non-conforming people’s issue.
+This is a community issue; a human rights issue!
+We must stand up as a whole and make it clear that none of us will tolerate this anymore.

 We hope to see you there!